-- Pour solution into the reservoir.
+- Pour the solution into the reservoir.
 Do not leave in for longer than five minutes.

 - Drain out through the spigot.
 If you have a hot and cold water cooler, do not drain out through the hot side.
 Instead, use the cold spigot only.

 - Rinse immediately with tap water.

 - Periodically remove dirt and lint from the black wire and tube condenser on the back of the water cooler.
 Disconnect the power supply cord, then clean with the small brush attachment of a vacuum cleaner.
-Observance of this procedure will insure adequate air circulation, so operation is efficient and economical.
+Observance of this procedure will ensure adequate air circulation, so operation is efficient and economical.